 Original USET Board Meeting, taking place in 1970

-Today, United South and Eastern Tribes, Inc. is a non-profit, inter-tribal organization that collectively represents its member Tribes at the regional and national level.
-USET has grown to include twenty-six federally recognized Tribes, operating through various workgroups and committees and providing a forum for the exchange of ideas and information amongst Tribes, agencies and governments.
+Today, United South and Eastern Tribes, Inc. is a non-profit, inter-tribal organization that collectively represents its member Tribal Nations at the regional and national level.
+USET has grown to include thirty three federally recognized Tribal Nations, operating through various workgroups and committees and providing a forum for the exchange of ideas and information amongst Tribal Nations, agencies and governments.

 United South and Eastern Tribes, Inc. was established in the Fall of 1968.
-The vision of USET’s four founding Tribes (Eastern Band of Cherokees, Mississippi Band of Choctaws, Miccosukee Tribe of Indians of Florida and Seminole Tribe of Florida) was to build strength by working in unity with one another and to ensure that there was a strong voice for Tribes east of the Mississippi River.
-This vision evolved into USET’s organizational mission to enhance the development of federally recognized Indian Tribes, improve the capabilities of Tribal governments, and to assist USET members and their governments in dealing effectively with public policy issues and serving the broad needs of Indian people.
+The vision of USET’s four founding Tribes (Eastern Band of Cherokee Indians, Mississippi Band of Choctaw Indians, Miccosukee Tribe of Indians of Florida and Seminole Tribe of Florida) was to build strength by working in unity with one another and to ensure that there was a strong voice for Tribal Nations east of the Mississippi River.
+This vision evolved into USET’s organizational mission to enhance the development of federally recognized Indian Tribal Nations, improve the capabilities of Tribal governments, and to assist USET members and their governments in dealing effectively with public policy issues and serving the broad needs of Indian people.
 USET’s “Because there is Strength in Unity” motto continues to be the foundation of all its efforts to this day.